 Your money-making expert.
 Financial journalist, TV and radio personality.

-With this in mind, the team at OnlineMoney have shared some of the top tactics that retailers use to make you spend more money, so you can avoid falling for their tricks:
+With this in mind, the team at OnlineMoney has shared some of the top tactics that retailers use to make you spend more money, so you can avoid falling for their tricks:

 This is a classic scheme that makes people think they’re saving by putting a discounted price next to the “suggested” price.
 This seems simple and beneficial to the customer but really the product hasn’t been discounted: it’s merely that store’s chosen price.

-Deals like this are labelled up carefully to make it appear that three of virtually the same product are priced differently: one low cost, one middle range and one higher priced.
+Deals like this are labelled up carefully to make it appear that three products that are virtually the same are priced differently: one low cost, one middle range and one higher priced.
 So the customer might think they’ve found a special deal and go for the ‘middle’ one for quality over the lower price, but not as much as the higher price.

 Buy one get one free deals are clever because they literally make you spend more than you were going to.
 “But the second is half price” you might say.
 True, but you only went into the shop to buy one, and now you’re buying two and spending those extra pounds.

-While ordering online for example, you might add more items to save time and money but end up spending more on delivery: keep an eye on what you actually want to put into your basket and what you’re putting in because it SEEMS to be saving you money.
+While ordering online for example, you might add more items to save time and money but end up spending more on delivery.
+This concept of spending more to save more is known as ‘spaving’.
+Keep an eye on what you actually want to put into your basket and what you’re putting in because it SEEMS to be saving you money.